 GHOST is short for Grand Challenge Mesosphere Student Rocket, and is a large research rocket for students to be launched from Andøya Space.
 The rocket is a part of the international project Grand Challenge Initiative Project Mesosphere / Lower Thermosphere (GCI M/LT) which studies the mesosphere (95–120 kilometers from the ground) and the lower part of the thermosphere (about 120 kilometers from the ground).
 GHOST focuses mainly on technology testing experiments.
 It also has the capacity to deploy four CubeSats for satellite test projects.
 The European participation of the GHOST mission is run in collaboration with the project Space Education 2.0.

 GHOST engages students in a thorough design process, documented by design reviews (CoDR, PDR, CDR) in the fall and testing and integration reviews (STR, ISTR, FMSR, VVC) in the spring.
 All manifested experiments must be delivered for testing and integration in July 2024.
-Integration and testing will be at Wallops Flight Facility August 2024 and launch will occur at Andøya Space in November 2024.
+Integration and testing will be at Wallops Flight Facility August 2025 and launch will occur at Andøya Space late 2025.
 While faculty advising or industry partnership is encouraged for both programs, the work shall be done by the student participants.

 How to apply